Trigger/Content Warning: Disturbing subject matter, police brutality, racism, profanity, racist language including the n-word.

 Kitchenette buildings on Chicago’s South Side, 1950.

-The turbulence of the 1960s, as Linda and Dawn discussed yesterday, was as much a response to the domestic situation in the urban United States as it was to Vietnam.
-One of the effects of the Great Migration was to turn northern cities into unofficially segregated spaces, with black citizens, unable to purchase homes in good neighborhoods, consigned to renting substandard housing in the ghetto.
+The turbulence of the 1960s was as much a response to the domestic situation in the urban United States as it was to Vietnam.
+One of the effects of the Great Migration was to turn northern cities into unofficially segregated spaces — segregated in fact, if not by law — with black citizens, unable to purchase homes in good neighborhoods, consigned to renting substandard housing in the ghetto.

 The great African-American poet Gwendolyn Brooks (1917-2000), above, writes about what it was like to hone her poetic voice in a kitchenette apartment on Chicago’s South Side.
 “Kitchenettes” were apartments chopped up out of older houses.
 They usually had a tiny kitchen, and a bathroom in the hall shared by multiple families.